 Sections 9 – 35B and Orders 1-20 of the First Schedule contains provisions regarding suits.
 Section 9 states that a civil court has the jurisdiction to try civil suits of civil nature whereas section 10 deals with “stay of the suit.”
 Section 11 talks about the provisions of res-judicata.
-Section 13 and 14 deals with foreign judgments.
-Section 22 to 25 deals with transfer and withdrawal of suits, appeals, and other proceedings from one court to another.
+Section 13 and 14 deal with foreign judgments.
+Section 22 to 25 deals with the transfer and withdrawal of suits, appeals, and other proceedings from one court to another.

 - Part 2 – Execution – from section 36 to section 74

-Section 36 to 74 and Order 21 covers execution of decrees.
+Section 36 to 74 and Order 21 covers the execution of decrees.
 The principles governing the same are dealt in section 36 to 74 (substantive law) and Order 21 (procedural law).